 It is in the best interest of the City Council and the City of Astoria to utilize the CM/GC project delivery method for the above referenced scope of work.
-The CM/GC will (a) result in substantial costs savings and reduce risk to the City; (b) will allow the City to select a contractor with the specialized expertise required; (c) benefit the public by improving safety and coordination during construction; and (d) not encourage favoritism or diminish competition.
+The CM/GC will (a) result in greater cost control and reduce risk to the City; (b) allow the City to select a contractor with the specialized expertise required; (c) benefit the public by improving safety and coordination during construction; and (d) not encourage favoritism or diminish competition.